This position is: Full Time

 Position Location: Baton Rouge, LA

-Gulf South Research Corporation (GSRC) is a fast-growing, certified economically disadvantaged woman-owned small business (EDWOSB) offering multidisciplinary, environmental consulting services to government and corporate clients throughout the United States.
-The GSRC professionals offer expertise in four basic areas: Environmental Planning (including National Environmental Policy Act ([NEPA]), Natural Resources Surveys and Studies, Cultural Resources Surveys and Studies, and Habitat Restoration Services.
+Gulf South Research Corporation (GSRC) is a fast-growing, certified woman-owned small business offering multidisciplinary, environmental and cultural resources services to Government and corporate clients throughout the United States.